 When are Lenders Requiring Compensating Factors?

-- Those mortgage applicants who cannot get an automated approval by the Automated Underwriting System, also known as AUS, may qualify via manual underwrite where the mortgage application is manually underwritten.
+- Borrowers who cannot get an automated approval by the Automated Underwriting System, also known as AUS, may qualify via manual underwrite with a refer/eligible automated findings

 Therefore, by combining these risk factors by offsetting it with compensating factors will dramatically improve the chances of the mortgage loan defaulting.

-Here Are Some Examples Of Compensating Factors
+Here Are Some Examples Of Borrowers With Minimal Risk Factors

 - High residual income (average is $1,200 for a single person household and $2500 for a 2+ person household)